Summer Haute Route Trek

 Lodging and Mountain Huts

 This trip starts in downtown Chamonix, France.
 You will stay at a centrally located three star hotel in the heart of the town.
-Once we depart Chamonix we will be staying at mountain huts in both France and Switzerland along the way.
+Once we depart Chamonix we will be staying at mountain huts and lodges in both France and Switzerland along the way.
 These mountain huts have toilets, bedding, electricity, and some offer a hot shower.
 Arriving in Zermatt, we will be staying at a three star hotel downtown with a deck that has views of the Matterhorn and surrounding peaks.

 Difficulty

-The level of difficulty of the Haute Route treks is easier in comparison to the Everest Base Camp Trek due to the much lower altitude.
 Because of the hikes’ length, trekkers should be in very good physical condition.
 Hikers should be prepared for 6-8 hours of travel a day with up to 3,000ft of vertical gain during a given day.
 The mountain hut system allows us to carry lightweight packs and lets our bodies rest and recover in the evening with a cozy setting.
 Trekkers who have completed the Everest Base Camp Trek will find the Haute Route to have similar length days but at a lower altitude.

 Compared to other multi-day treks around the world, we get to leave some key pieces of equipment behind allowing our backpacks to be much lighter.
-A typical hiker’s backpack on this trip will weigh around 15lbs.
+A typical hiker’s backpack on this trip will weigh around 20lbs.

 Reading List